rogervinas/contract-testing-with-pact/README.md

 ## 6+7) Deploy only when the "contract" has been verified

-Both for the consumer and the provider we can execute `canIDeploy` gradle task will check if the "contract" has been verified in PactBroker, failing if not:
+Both for the consumer and the provider we can execute `canIDeploy` gradle task that will check if the "contract" has been verified in PactBroker, failing if not:

 * No contract published ❌
 ```shell